kristinemlarson/gnssrefl/docs/use_cases/use_p475.md

 the station latitude, longitude, and ellipsoidal height for this code, if the station is in the <code>gnssrefl</code> database, you can put zero values there instead.
 We only need the L2C data, so have set the parameter accordingly.

-<code>make_json_input p475 0 0 0 -l2c true</code>
+<code>make_json_input p475 0 0 0 -l2c true -azlist 140 180 170 270</code>

-Edit the json to emphasize the good reflection area.
-I started with 140 to 270.
+The azlist input emphasizes the good reflection area.
+I chose 140 to 270.
 I split it into two regions, one from 140-180 and the other from 170 to 270.
 There is a little overlap in the regions (to the south) so that I don't lose any tracks.
 For sites that have more tracks, I don't usually bother with this.

 Now we run <code>gnssir</code>.
 This will be needed for estimate *a priori* reflector heights for the soil moisture code.